 As one who loves children’s literature for its insights, humour and fun, and whose favourite author has been Dr Seuss, from early childhood (when The Cat in the Hat first came out!), I was delighted to discover, soon after I came here, that St Therese’s Primary School is in The 2017 Guinness Book of Records for the greatest number of Dr Seuss characters in one place on one occasion, feeling I have certainly come to the right place for working together, in fun, in learning, and living out of our faith, as we face the challenges of life and all of the change involved along the way!!

-Looking forward to working together into the future, in our faith communities of school and parish.
 Thanks to all for your ongoing involvement and interest.

 John Hannon Parish Priest